akshayasajeevan/Excel-Assignments/README.md

 # Excel-Assignments
-This assignment contain data exploration, cleaning and transformation by using excel
+This file contain data exploration in excel.